PhoenixTales/phoenix-docs/world/northeast.md

 The scribble by which Mike had signified the marketplace on this map (and on his next map too), may not easily be recogniseable as what it is (this would later lead to a misunderstanding).
 On the first sight it may look like a big towering structure and I interpreted it as such myself at first, but actually it is supposed to show two ropes, attached inside and outside the barrier, representing the ropeway by which the exchange of the ore from within the colony and the goods from the outside world would happen.
 The ropeway was thus among the earliest ideas of Mike for the exchange place.

 The player was here not supposed to swim towards the marketplace, but towards the so called northern forest, from which a way (as you see it being drawn through the forest) would lead him to the Abandoned Mine south of the marketplace.
-Alex Wittmanns Gothic Novel was written with this map layout in mind and even the Gothic Comic (2000) has been made in accordance with this idea, where the marketplace is clearly seperated from the place at which the convicts arrive.
+Alex Wittmanns Gothic Novel was written with this map layout in mind and even the Gothic Comic (2000) has been made in accordance with this idea, where the marketplace is clearly separated from the place at which the convicts arrive.

 The two locations where still listed in separation in the level design docs of the Phoenix Concept.
 The cliff was described as *Die Klippe der Verdammnis* (*"Cliff of the Damned"*), as the convicts would be convicted here and damned to a life long prison sentence in the penal colony (some dying in the water).
 It was meant to be much higher than the cliff in the release version.
 And from the cliff the player was meant to have an overview almost of the entire colony, as described both in the comic and the novel, where the protagonist could even see the Psi Camp from afar.